 Onja Onja Bonfire

 Kadomatsu and shimekazari, the New Year’s ornaments, are gathered from around the city, piled up on the shrine site and put on fire to offer a prayer for good health and safety of families for the coming new year.

-Held every year during New Year’s holidays, this is the traditional market with a history of over 300 years.
-People buy edible gibel fish (funa) here to serve it to the gods as New Year’s offering.
+Held every year during New Year's holidays, this traditional market has a history of over 300 years.
+People buy edible Crucian carp (Funa) here to serve it to the gods as New Year’s offering.

 Ureshino Attaka Festival

 Hundreds of hand-made lanterns softly light up the streets of Ureshino Onsen.
 Enjoy the events, local dishes and sake while strolling around this warm and comforting town.

 This is an event to celebrate Hinamatsuri (Girl's Festival) by displaying porcelain hina dolls which are unique to Arita.
 Meissen porcelain hina dolls made by Kakiemon (a famous pottery master) and the world’s largest porcelain hina dolls will be exhibited at the event.
 In spring, Arita porcelain hina dolls will decorate the shops and kilns in Arita, and restaurants in the area will serve special menus (limited-time offer).

 Hiryugama is known for its kiln of the world’s largest size.
 At night on St. Valentine’s Day and its eve, 6,000 lanterns and electric illuminations will together create fantastic sea of light There will also be various fun events including stage shows and a fair of adorable potteries..

 Porcelain Hiina Dolls Festival

 This festival of porcelain hina doll is held in Okawachiyama, the home of many hideaway kilns.
 Porcelain dolls unique to each kiln will be exhibited and sold.